amalpmathews2003/scribbles/docs/openwrt/08-creating-and-a-ubus-based-openwrt-package.md

-# Creating and Installing a Ubus-Based OpenWRT Package
+# Creating a Ubus-Based OpenWRT Package

 This guide outlines how to create, build, and install a custom OpenWRT package for a C program that uses the **ubus** IPC framework to register a service named `myservice`.
 The program exposes a `say_hello` method, and after installation, `ubus list` on the OpenWRT device should list `myservice`.